Corrected Oct. 8 at 1:45 p.m. to clarify the Leander 2016 bond.

 According to Mary Beth Malcolm, ACC’s executive vice president of campus operations and public affairs, ACC is also in talks with YMCA Austin about a potential preschool at the Highland campus which would offer certified care for 200-300 children in a 10,000-square-foot building.

 Malcolm said the Greater Williamson County YMCA is considering building a new facility on the ACC’s San Gabriel Campus.
-In 2016, Leander voters approved allocating $18 million to acquire land to build the new YMCA campus.
+In 2016, Leander voters approved allocating $18 million to acquire land and build a recreation center.

 The YMCA will fund the pilot program at the Highland campus and accept the revenue.
 Funding options for the future Highland or Williamson campuses were not discussed.